-There are countless diets being marketed to Americans today, from WW to the ketogenic diet, it seems like a new weight-loss plan is advertised every week.
+There are countless diets being marketed to Americans today, from WW to the ketogenic diet, to the MIND diet.
+It seems like a new weight-loss plan is advertised every week.
 The latest program has a strangely catchy name: NOOM.

 How does the NOOM diet work?